Asian oil buyers hiring smaller ships as supertanker rates soar

 Shipowners are reluctant to rent out their vessels on hopes that rates may rise even higher as supply tightened after Saudi Arabian tanker company Bahri booked more than 20 vessels this month, most of which were VLCCs.
 The kingdom has told customers it will significantly ramp up deliveries globally in the start of what could be a long and bitter price war with Russia.

-Bharat Petroleum Corp and Hindustan Petroleum Corp. said they will use more Suezmaxes, which are capable of carrying 1 million barrels of crude, and even Aframaxes that can load about 650,000 barrels, rather than supertankers for the relatively short voyage to India.
+Bharat Petroleum Corp and Hindustan Petroleum Corp said they will use more Suezmaxes, which are capable of carrying one million barrels of crude, and even Aframaxes that can load about 650,000 barrels, rather than supertankers for the relatively short voyage to India.
 It normally takes less than a week to transport crude from the Middle East to the South Asian nation.

-"The spike in rates will push people to restrict VLCC use for faraway crudes and prioritize shorter voyages in Suezmax and Aframax vessels," said Hindustan Petroleum Chairman Mukesh Kumar Surana.
+"The spike in rates will push people to restrict VLCC use for faraway crudes and prioritise shorter voyages in Suezmax and Aframax vessels," said Hindustan Petroleum chairman Mukesh Kumar Surana.

-In the current environment of plunging prices and weak demand it's better to break up the cargoes into smaller vessels as VLCCs have become too expensive, according to BPCL Refineries Director R. Ramachandran.
+In the current environment of plunging prices and weak demand, it's better to break up the cargoes into smaller vessels as VLCCs have become too expensive, according to BPCL Refineries director R Ramachandran.
 "There's plenty of Suezmaxes available in the market and low oil prices make importing in a Suezmax viable," he said.
+BLOOMBERG